 Get Organized With This Craft Project!

 have had these containers collecting on the top shelf in my closet pantry for nearly a year now.
 Part of organizing and cleaning up and out this January was time to get rid of these containers or do something with them.
 I had previously used some of these containers to make some containers for faux succulents.
+You can see more of my crafts and creations here.

 I had this tabletop round I have considered using for a project for sometime now.
 You can pick these up at The Home Depot or Lowes in a variety of sizes.
 You could also use a square or rectangular piece of wood, but you want it to be thick and sturdy like this one.
 The one I used for this project is 18".
 I painted mine black with a paint that included primer.